Big Data Analytics in Agriculture: the Key to Unlocking the Potential of Field Trials

 In the last decade, “big data” has taken over many facets of our life – from financial decisions to social media sites, music applications, R&D, and even agriculture.
 These large, complex sets of information and measurements allow agriculturists to improve decision-making on when to harvest crops, fertilizer application amounts and timing, and so much more.

-With the world population expected to rise close to 10 billion by 2050, the FAO estimates that overall food production will need to increase by 70%.
-Agriculture big data analytics is one way to help unlock the potential of agriculture by improving yields and profitability for farmers.
+With the world population expected to rise close to 10 billion by 2050, the FAO estimates that overall food production will need to increase by 70%. big data analytics in agriculture is one way to help unlock the potential of agriculture by improving yields and profitability for farmers.

 The entire field of agriculture, from sowing the seeds to harvesting and then marketing conditions, has shown potential to be positively impacted by insights from big data analytics.